Arghyasree/multispecies-mic-transfer/docs/public_pipeline.md

 Genomes with identical canonical 8-mer profiles are also kept together.

-Query genomes are absent from target support.
+Query genomes are absent from the target-support set.
+This protocol tests transfer to unseen target genomes.

-### Leave-One-Antibiotic-Out (LOAO) Evaluation
+### LOAO Evaluation

 LOAO evaluation uses all observations for one target antibiotic as the query set.